-For the last two months, many have been expecting the worst.
-Following his very public embrace of hard-right conservatism and dangerous ahistorical POVs (first at the end of 2017, and once again in April), the greatest fear was a new Kanye record filled with more of the same dogma: The Slavery was a choice Kanye, the I love Trump Kanye.
+Honestly, for the last two months, Kanye fans were probably expecting worse.
+Following their hero’s surprise embrace of hard-right conservatism and dangerous ahistorical POVs (first at the end of 2017, and once again in April), the greatest fear was a new record filled with more of the same dogma: The Slavery was a choice Kanye, the I love Trump Kanye — viewpoints that were antithetical to previous comments he’d made in both his music and in the press.
 Maybe he would go a step further and make a beat composed of Alex Jones’s monsterish wails or bring the dudes holding tiki torches in Charlottesville in for a guest spot.
-None of those theoretical nightmare scenarios proved true.
-Instead, we got a shockingly anodyne, non-political, half-finished piece of work.
+None of those theoretical nightmare scenarios proved true, though.
+Instead, we got a shockingly anodyne, abbreviated, non-political piece of work.

 Like Pusha T’s Daytona, which West also produced, Ye is just seven tracks.
 It’s a brisk 23-minute trek into bipolarism, DMT, fear of his daughter growing up to do Pilates, how much he loves breasts, Kerry Washington, SMACK DVD, and a whole lot more.
 This long list of topics feels communal in a way, closer to the populist, “love everyone” approach Kanye has been touting in the aftermath of his TMZ Live comments and their inevitable backlash.
 It’s a sentiment that stretches to the album title, too.
 We learned over the weekend that there’s a double meaning to “ye.”
 As he told radio host Big Boy, “I believe ‘ye’ is the most commonly used word in the Bible.”
 (It’s not, but go on.)
 “And in the Bible it means ‘you,’ so I’m you, I’m us, it’s us… The album is a reflection of who we are.”
 It’s a nice notion, but it doesn’t track.
 In the end, this album is about one person and one person only.